maaraaji/record-shell/Readme.md

 -e|End the recording
 -a|Record the last executed command to the recording script file -d|Record the current working directory to the script file -l|List of recorded script files.
-Highlighted file is the recording file if recording is running.
+Highlighted file is the recording file if recording is running .
 -v|View the recording script.
 With **FILENAME** or **NUMBER**, view the specific script file -q|Current status of the recording
 -r|Remove recorded empty script files.
 With **Scriptname.sh**,Remove the specified script file